This post is also available in: Dutch

 Local cafe in Montuïri found: S’Hostal

 I have become a regular guest of S’Hostal.
 After the working day, less than 100 meters from my Airbnb, I’m greeted cheerfully by the waiter from S’Hostal.
 He doesn’t speak English, I don’t speak Catalan, and my Spanish is quite rusty, to say the least.
 But that doesn’t matter.
 I love it here.
-Inside it is anything but cozy: no effort has been made to furnish the place nicely.
+Inside, it is anything but cozy: no effort has been made to furnish the place nicely.
 But that goes for many cafes and restaurants on Mallorca.
-For modern, Instagrammable places, you have to go to Palma.
+For modern, Instagrammable places, head to Palma.

-A narrow line of outdoor seats runs across the width of the building, with wooden tables on both sides.
+A narrow row of outdoor seats runs the length of the building, with wooden tables on either side.
 Most are occupied by a group of older men you’d consider furniture – that’s an expression in Dutch, not sure if it’s in English too.
 It means that you have become an inseparable part of the venue.
 The men come, sit together, order a beer, discuss life loudly, and leave.
 It’s a beautiful sight; even though I’m not part of it, I feel at home.

 The waiter recognizes my best friend and me in no time and knows exactly what we want: red wine and pa amb oli to share.
 And sometimes he manages to sell us a dessert.
 A glass of wine costs… don’t be alarmed… 2 euros.
 You understand why I go for a drink here more often than in Amsterdam.